deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/processproviders.rst

 Input and output parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Besides the process logic, the most crucial topic of Processlet implementation is the handling of input and output parameters.
-The deegree WPS and the Java process provider support all parameter types that are defined by the `WPS 1.0.0 specification <http://www.opengeospatial.org/standards/wps>`_ .
-There are three different types of input and output parameters:
+Besides the process logic, the most crucial topic of Processlet implementation is the definition and handling of input and output parameters.
+The deegree WPS and the Java process provider support all parameter types that are defined by the `WPS 1.0.0 specification <http://www.opengeospatial.org/standards/wps>`_:

 * LiteralInput / LiteralOutput: Simple parameters with literal values, that are given as a simple string e.g. "red", "42", "highway 101"
-* BoundingBoxInput / BoundingBoxOutput: A georeferenced bounding box given in a specified or a default CRS
+* BoundingBoxInput / BoundingBoxOutput: A geo-referenced bounding box given in a specified or a default CRS
 * ComplexInput / ComplexOutput: Either an XML structure (e.g. GML encoded features) or binary data (e.g. coverage data as a GeoTIFF)

 In order to create your own process, first find out which input and output parameters you want it to have.
 During implementation, each parameter has to be considered twice: